ibnuda/fpmortals/manuscript/complete.md

 A>     ...
 A>   }
 A> ~~~~~~~~
 A>
-A> When we come to interpret a program that uses `MonadError.Ast` we must construct A> the coproduct of instructions.
-Say we extend a `Drone` program:
-A>
 A> Saat kita menginterpretasi sebuah program yang menggunakan `MonadError.Ast`, A> kita harus membuat koproduk dari instruksi yang ada.
 Misal, kita memperluas